 Muscle protein is composed of 20 different amino acids hooked together in a specific order.
 Nine of the amino acids are essential amino acids (EAAs) and cannot be produced in the body.
 The other 11 are nonessential (NEAAs) and can be produced in adequate amounts within the body.

 Muscle protein synthesis (the building of new muscle protein) involves a series of molecular events that result in the component amino acids being linked together in a specific order.
+For this reason, amino acids are often called the building blocks of protein.
 Making a complete protein, therefore, requires adequate availability of each of the amino acids.
-In that sense, there is no individual best amino acids for muscle growth, because they are all required to produce muscle protein.
+In that sense, there are no individual best amino acids for muscle growth, because they are all required to produce muscle protein.
 Rather, there are formulations of amino acids that are “best” for specific circumstances, such as building muscle.

 Where Do Amino Acids Come from for Muscle Protein Synthesis?

 When protein is broken down during muscle protein turnover, amino acids are released into muscle cells.
 Most of these amino acids become the precursors for the synthesis of new muscle protein.
-However, some of the amino acids from protein breakdown are released into the blood and delivered to other tissues and organs, and still other amino acids from protein breakdown are irreversibly oxidized/damaged.
+However, some of the amino acids from protein breakdown are released into the blood and delivered to other tissues and organs, and still, other amino acids from protein breakdown are irreversibly oxidized/damaged.
 Therefore, the rate of reincorporation of amino acids from protein breakdown into newly synthesized muscle protein will always be less than the rate of protein breakdown.
-Without other sources of amino acids, a progressive loss of muscle protein occurs.
+Without other sources of amino acids, a reduction of muscle protein and subsequent muscle loss occurs.

-There are two ways to get additional amino acids for muscle protein synthesis.
+There are two ways to get the additional amino acids you need for muscle protein synthesis.

 - They are produced in the body.
 (NEAAs can be produced in the body, so only a minimal amount must be consumed in the diet to meet all demands.)